Festival Exhibitor Updates

 Festival Layout and Booths

-Exhibitor Booths are generally setup as two across (20’) and six in a row (60’).
 Festival Exhibitor booths are 10'x10' and grouped together under one canopy.
 There is no infrastructure or dividers for booths.
-If you have a canopy that is 10x10 or smaller it will fit under the larger canopy.
-Exhibitors are welcome to bring tarps, or other large tapestry to hang.
-It's a good idea to have rope, bungees, or zip ties on hand.
-Below are some pictures from previous years for examples of the layout of booths and what to expect when you arrive.
+See pictures for examples of what to expect.
+If you have a canopy that is 10x10 or smaller it will likely fit under the larger canopy.

-If you are unsure of which booth you are in or where you are located please refer to the Exhibitor Sitemap.
-Electricity is available as an add-on for your booth area.
-Please be kind and only use an electrical connection if you’ve ordered one.
 Each booth is provided with a minimum of one 8ft table and 2 folding chairs.
 Corner booths receive 2 - 8ft tables.
 Extra tables and chairs are available for a small fee.
-Add-on for electricity, chairs, and tables can be submitted through EventHub by June 1st to guarantee service.

-FAQS from Festival Exhibitors
+FAQS for Festival Exhibitors

 How do people helping with my booth gain entry?